vash2695/openai-tts/README.md

-# ElevenLabs TTS for Home Assistant
+# OpenAI TTS for Home Assistant

-This integration allows you to use ElevenLabs API as a text-to-speech provider for Home Assistant.
+This integration allows you to use OpenAI's Text-to-Speech API as a text-to-speech provider for Home Assistant.

-Disclaimer: This repo, the code within, and the maintainer/owner of this repo are in no way affiliated with ElevenLabs.
+Disclaimer: This repo, the code within, and the maintainer/owner of this repo are in no way affiliated with OpenAI.

-Privacy disclaimer: Data is transmitted to elevenlabs.io when using this TTS service, do not use it for text containing sensitive information.
+Privacy disclaimer: Data is transmitted to OpenAI when using this TTS service, do not use it for text containing sensitive information.

-You can find ElevenLab's privacy policy [here](https://beta.elevenlabs.io/privacy)
+You can find OpenAI's privacy policy [here](https://openai.com/policies/privacy-policy)

 ## Installation

 This component is available via HACS as a [custom repository](https://hacs.xyz/docs/faq/custom_repositories) which is the recommended method of installation.

-You can also copy `custom_components/elevenlabs_tts` to your `custom_components` folder in HomeAssistant if you prefer to install manually.
+You can also copy `custom_components/openai_tts` to your `custom_components` folder in HomeAssistant if you prefer to install manually.

 ## Setup

-Go to Settings -> Devices & Services -> ADD INTEGRATION, and select ElevenLabs TTS
+Go to Settings -> Devices & Services -> ADD INTEGRATION, and select OpenAI TTS

-Enter your api key from your ElevenLabs account and click Submit.
+Enter your API key from your OpenAI account and click Submit.

 ### Options:

-To customize the default options, in Devices & Services, click CONFIGURE on the ElevenLabs TTS card.
+To customize the default options, in Devices & Services, click CONFIGURE on the OpenAI TTS card.

-- `Voice` - Enter the name of one of the voices available in your account
+- `Voice` - Choose one of the available voices (echo, alloy, onyx, nova, shimmer, etc.)
-- `Stability` - Sets the stability of the speech synthesis
-- `Similarity` - Sets the clarity/similarity boost of the speech synthesis
-- `Model` - Determines which model is used to generate speech
+- `Model` - Select which model to use (default is gpt-4o-mini-tts)
-- `Optimize Streaming Latency` - Reduce latency at the cost of quality
+- `Instructions` - Optional instructions to control aspects of speech like accent, emotional range, intonation, etc.
+- `Response Format` - Audio format for the response (mp3, opus, aac, flac, wav, pcm)

 ## API key

-To get an API key, create an account at elevenlabs.io, and go to Profile Settings to copy it.
+To get an API key, create an account at openai.com, and go to API Keys to create a new key.

-Note that using this extension will count against your character quota.
-As such, **DO NOT** use this TTS service for critical announcements, it will stop working once you've used up your quota.
+Note that using this extension will count against your API usage quota and you may be charged based on your OpenAI plan.

 ## Caching

 This integration inherently uses caching for the responses, meaning that if the text and options are the same as a previous service call, the response audio likely will be a replay of the previous response.
-The downside is this negates the natural variability that ElevenLabs provides when using the same phrase multiple times.
-The upside is that it reduces your quota usage and speeds up responses.

 ## Example service call